learningazurebook/.github/profile/README.md

 ### Chapter 6 - Microsoft Azure Artificial Intelligence (AI), Machine Learning, Cognitive Services

-<p> focuses on the useful concepts you need to know about Artificial Intelligence(AI), Machine Learning, Cognitive Services, Bot Services in Microsoft Azure that will help and give you knowledge in designing and building smart cloud solutions </p>
+<p> This chapter focuses on the useful concepts you need to know about Artificial Intelligence(AI), Machine Learning, Cognitive Services, Bot Services in Microsoft Azure that will help and give you knowledge in designing and building smart cloud solutions </p>

 ### Chapter 7 - Big Data, Reporting and Analytics Services in Azure